 - Enjoy the local specialties

 This will undoubtedly be the highlight of your trip to Vietnam.
 Halong Bay, a UNESCO World Heritage Site, is best known for its veritable forest of limestone karst peaks rising from the emerald-green waters of the Gulf of Tonkin.
-There are nearly 2000 stunning islands that stretch as far as the eye can see.
+Nearly 2,000 stunning islands stretch as far as the eye can see.
 The spectacular seascape of limestone islets is uninhabited mainly because of its precipitous nature.
 Taking a cruise and getting up close to the caves, coves, grottos, and tiny islets is the best way to experience the breathtaking Halong Bay.

 Choose an overnight cruise based on your budget, which can range from low to extravagant.
 Whatever company you choose, most cruises will pick you up from your hotel (if it is in the Old Quarter) and drive you 2.5 hours to the marina.
 Cruises depart from three major ports: Tuan Chau (the largest), Hon Gai, and Got Pier.
 The cruises are all-inclusive and will allow you to see mesmerizing sunsets and sunrises, discover hidden caves, swim in glistening waters, and paddle kayaks.